danikaze/controller-overlay/README.md

 Building will generate the required files in the `app` folder, the `index.html` file is the one to use.

 [screenshot]: ./img/screenshot-0.1.0.png 'HOTAS overlay preview'

+## Changelog

+### 0.2.0

+Allow to fully customize the layout from a [config file](src/elite.ts).

+Config file is still hardcoded tho, but it's a big step.

+### 0.1.0

+First version.
+PoC to test the creation of a browser source in OBS.